pdorrell/melody_scripter/README.rst

 although there is a standard **GM** set of Midi instruments definitions (where the default of **0** corresponds to Acoustic Grand Piano).

-Currently Melody Scripter does not have any provision for per-note volume (velocity) specification.
+Currently MelodyScript does not have any provision for per-note volume (velocity) specification.
 In practice there is no easy way to determine appropriate volume values, for example when typing in from sheet music.
 For playback it is recommended to choose suitable instrument sounds that work well with constant volume (for example see choices made in the sample song files in this project).